Your username for network services including e-mail and registering for classes.

 Cullom-Davis Library The Cullom-Davis Library offers resources in paper, on microfilm or microfiche, and in electronic formats.
 Library staff are continually working to expand access to resources in all formats.
 Through our consortial agreements, the Bradley community has access to the holdings of 65 libraries in Illinois, including the University of Illinois.
 These resources can be delivered to you in a reasonable amount of time.
 Staff are available to assist you in learning how to do research and how to find the information in the library.
 The Library also houses a computer lab for use by all Bradley students, faculty and staff regardless of major.
 It has extensive hours and offers both PC and Macintosh computers, as well as a scanner.

-Learning Design & Technology (LDT) LDT is a comprehensive media facility within Information Technology.
+Learning Design and Technology (LDT) LDT is a comprehensive media facility within Information Technology.
 LDT offers assistance to the University community through seven service areas: Audio Visual Services, Audio/Video Production, Duplicating, Graphics, Mediated Classrooms, Photography and Videoconferencing.
 LDT also helps you make the most of technology to enhance teaching and learning.
 LDT provides instructional design assistance and training.
 LDT staff can also help faculty, staff and students use technology for creating web-enhanced and asynchronous course resources, video conferencing, desktop video conferencing, digital video capturing and compressing, streaming video, and electronic presentations.

 WCBU 89.9 WCBU provides the latest local, state, and regional news at 5:30 a.m., 6:30 a.m., 7:30 a.m. and 8:30 a.m. during Morning Edition; at 12:30 p.m. during Day to Day; and at 4:30 p.m. and 5:30 p.m. during All Things Considered.
 Features and in-depth pieces from the WCBU News staff and Illinois Public Radio air at various times during our news programming.
 Outside the Horseshoe, a weekly show focusing on city of Peoria politics and government airs Tuesday nights at 6 p.m., right before the live broadcast of the Peoria City Council meeting.
 WCBU News also produces special programs.
 Stay tuned to 89.9FM and check in to the WCBU website for more information.